Azure/azure-rest-api-specs/specification/EnterpriseKnowledgeGraph/resource-manager/readme.md

 ### Basic Information
-These are the global settings for the EkgService API.
+These are the global settings for the EnterpriseKnowledgeGraphService API.

 ``` yaml
 openapi-type: arm